-The Underground Railroad had no tracks or train cars, but it moved thousands of enslaved people from the South to freedom.
-Learn who traveled on the Underground Railroad and where they went as you listen to fascinating true stories of escape.
-Follow the clues from one "safe" house to the next as your group travels to freedom while learning about the challenges of such a journey.
-Also, enjoy the music associated with the Underground Railroad as you create a souvenir craft.
+The Underground Railroad had no tracks or train cars, but it moved thousands of slaves from the South to freedom.
+Learn who traveled on the Underground Railroad and where they went.
+Follow the clues from one "safe" house to the next as your group travels to freedom.
+Learn each traveler's fate at the end of your journey.
+Also, enjoy the music from this time as you create a souvenir craft.